HCL-TECH-SOFTWARE/commerce-content-search/README.md

 ## Unstructured Content Search
 This asset provides the capability to index Unstructured content (PDFs, Word and other socuments) and display them as search results.

+# HCL Commerce Version compatibity
+This asset has been tested with HCL Commerce v9.1.11 and Elastic-Search.